Richardaeld/Eldridge_Music/TESTING.md

 #### Assumptions(s):
 + The tester will have a pre-existing superuser account.
 The tester will keep a record of the account.
 + The tester will keep a record of any and all deleted merchandise.
-Including the merchandise's name and sku.
+This includes the merchandise's name and sku.
 + The tester will keep a record of any image name that is appart of a merchandise item.
 + The tester will not delete any real merchandise and will create merchandise just to delete.